ParaGroup/p3arsec/README.md

 # Description
 This repository contains parallel patterns implementations of some applications contained in the PARSEC benchmark.

-The structure and modelling of the provided applications is described in the paper:
+The structure and modelling of some provided applications (Blackscholes, Canneal, Dedup, Ferret and Swaptions) is described in the paper:
 **P<sup>3</sup>ARSEC: Towards Parallel Patterns Benchmarking** by Marco Danelutto, Tiziano De Matteis, Daniele De Sensi, Gabriele Mencagli and Massimo Torquati.
 The paper has been presented at the [32nd ACM Symposium on Applied Computing (SAC)](http://www.sigapp.org/sac/sac2017/).

 All the applications (except x264) have been implemented by using the [FastFlow](http://calvados.di.unipi.it/) pattern-based parallel programming framework.
 Some benchmarks have been also implemented with the [SkePU2](https://www.ida.liu.se/labs/pelab/skepu/) framework.
 In the following table you can find more details about the pattern used for each benchmark and the file(s) containing the actual implementation, both for **FastFlow** and for **SkePU2**.
-Some benchmarks can be implemented by using different patterns (**bold** pattern is the one used by default).
-To use a different pattern refer to the specific [section](#run-alternative-versions) of this document.
+The pattern descriptions reported here are an approximation and exact descriptions will come later.
+Some benchmarks are implemented by using different patterns (**bold** pattern is the one used by default).
+To run the benchmark a different pattern refer to the specific [section](#run-alternative-versions) of this document.

 Application   | Used Pattern           | FastFlow Files                                                       | SkePU2 Files
 ------------- | -----------------------|----------------------------------------------------------------------|--------------